blindij/talk_eunis19/presentation.md

 <img src="images/OpenScienceResearchInitiative-ResearchLifecycle.png" style="width:90%;"/>

 ???
-There is very little mentioning of FAIR software when Open Access and Open Data is discussed.
+- There is very little mentioning of FAIR software when Open Access and Open Data is discussed.
-Code Review and Automated testing is core to the Open Science Research Life Cycle to be viable.
+- Code Review and Automated testing will be central to the Open Science Research Life Cycle for it to be viable.

 ---